Willy Adames Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in MLB.

-- The Padres have a 3.85 team ERA that ranks fifth among all league pitching staffs.
+- The Padres' 3.86 team ERA ranks fifth across all league pitching staffs.

-- Padres pitchers combine to surrender the eighth-fewest home runs in baseball (142 total, 1.1 per game).
+- Padres pitchers combine to surrender 142 home runs (1.1 per game), the eighth-fewest in baseball.

-- His last time out came out of the bullpen on Tuesday when the righty tossed two-thirds of an inning against the Miami Marlins, surrendering one earned run while giving up two hits.
+- The righty's last appearance was on Tuesday against the Miami Marlins, when he went 5 1/3 innings, surrendering one earned run while allowing five hits.

+- The 32-year-old has an ERA of 2.63, with 8 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.